matu3ba/awesome-cli-rust/README.md

 # awesome-rust-cli

  This list provides an overview of CLI tools, where Rust shines. &#127774;
  It is intended for __non-language__ specific use cases, where either **correctness** *inclusive or* **performance** is essential.
  *todos* and *in progress* may be added below.
  Installation instructions after [searching](https://doc.rust-lang.org/cargo/commands/cargo-search.html) are [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) and [here](https://doc.rust-lang.org/cargo/commands/cargo-install.html).

  Feel free to send pull requests.

 Credits to [@kreteshq](https://zaiste.net/posts/shell-commands-rust/)
-for tealdeer, zoxide, rmesg, bandwhich and [@ghuls](https://github.com/zaiste/zaiste.net/issues/7) for broot, git-interactive-rebase-tool.
+for zoxide, rmesg, bandwhich
+and [@ghuls](https://github.com/zaiste/zaiste.net/issues/7) for broot, git-interactive-rebase-tool.

 ## Daily usage